About Cutline

 Why My Background Matters for Cutline

-Building AI for Trust and Safety taught me something crucial: AI systems need to predict what will go wrong, not just what will go right.
+Building AI for Trust and Safety taught me something crucial: AI systems need constraints to prevent failure, not just features to enable success.

-When you're protecting millions of users, you can't wait for problems to emerge.
-You need to anticipate risks, surface hidden assumptions, and validate your approach before deploying.
-That's exactly what a pre-mortem does for product development.
+When you're protecting millions of users, you can't wait for security issues to emerge in production.
+You need to anticipate risks, define constraints upfront, and validate your approach before deploying.
+That's exactly what Cutline does for vibecoding—it shifts security, scalability, and reliability left.

-Cognitive science gave me the frameworks for understanding how people actually make decisions (spoiler: not rationally).
-Machine learning gave me the tools to augment those decisions with data and pattern recognition.
+Cognitive science gave me the frameworks for understanding how people think about risk and constraints.
+Machine learning gave me the tools to automate constraint extraction and validation at scale.

 Product Philosophy

-I believe the future of product development isn't about building faster—it's about building better.
-AI coding agents have made the "building" part ridiculously fast.
-But nobody's solved the "what to build" part.
+I believe the future of software development isn't about building faster—it's about building with the right constraints from the start.
+AI coding agents have made the "writing code" part ridiculously fast.
+But nobody's solved the "production-ready constraints" part.

-Cutline isn't trying to replace product managers or founders.
-It's trying to make them better.
-To compress years of hard-won product intuition into weeks.
-To surface the failure modes you can't see on your own.
+Cutline isn't trying to replace developers or engineering teams.
+It's trying to make coding agents better.
+To compress months of architectural review into minutes.
+To surface the security, scalability, and reliability issues before code is written.

-The best founders don't just ship fast.
-They ship the right things fast.
+The best developers don't just ship fast.
+They ship production-ready code fast.

 What We're Building